Coleridge-Initiative-org/adrf-userdocs/docs/_source/security_requirements/fedramp.rst

 * Best practices to secure IT assets and data in and out of the office
 * Threats to information and privacy and the correct way to respond to a incident

+Before granted access to the ADRF you have to complete a security awareness test.
+Passing this test shpws that you understand your responsibilities working in the ADRF.
+You can take the test on our website :sectest:`Link to Security Test <>`.

 You can watch the videos of the training below.

 .. raw:: html